Blah029/ee596-miniproject/README.md

 # ee596-miniproject

-Encoding and decoding pipelines for image and video, done as a part of EE596 Image and Video Coding course
+Encoding and decoding pipelines for image and video, done as a part of final year EE596 Image and Video Coding course

 - ee596-miniproject-encoder </br>
   Image encoding pipeline